Nick Thieberger's home pages

 2008 - 2010 Assistant Professor in the Department of Linguistics, University of Hawai'i at Mānoa.

-Founding Project Manager and now Director of PARADISEC (Pacific And Regional Archive for Digital Sources in Endangered Cultures) a project run by a consortium of Sydney University, ANU and Melbourne University which has established an archive of digitised material representing over 500 languages, mainly from the Pacific, PNG and Indonesia, but also from all parts of the world.
+Founding Project Manager and now Director of PARADISEC (Pacific And Regional Archive for Digital Sources in Endangered Cultures) a project run by a consortium of Sydney University, ANU and Melbourne University which has established an archive of digitised material representing more than 1,360 languages, mainly from the Pacific, PNG and Indonesia, but also from all parts of the world.

 From 2004-2007 - ARC Postdoctoral Fellow in the Department of Linguistics & Applied Linguistics at the the University of Melbourne.